 McMechan is also director of the Geophysical Consortium at UT Dallas.
 Established in 1987, the consortium maintains a well-established scientific format that supports students in performing geosciences research.
 It also allows them to present those findings to industry leaders — a boost to budding scientists’ work.

 In 1997, McMechan was awarded the Virgil Kauffman Gold Medal for technical achievement by the Society of Exploration Geophysicists.

-In 2010, he was given the School of Natural Sciences and Mathematics Outstanding Teaching Award, where he was cited for his dedication to mentoring students.
+In 2010, he was given the School of Natural Sciences and Mathematics Outstanding Teaching Award, in which he was cited for his dedication to mentoring students.